Before providing you with a civil service exam reviewer, let’s start with a harrowing statistic:

 - Geometric Sequences – this type of numerical sequence is where the succeeding terms are obtained by multiplying a constant number by the previous terms.
 Example: 2, 4, 8, 16, 32, 64, … is a geometric sequence.

 - “Alternating” Sequences – this type of numerical sequence where mathematical operations are alternating between defining the succeeding terms of the sequence.
-Example: 4, 5, 15, 16, 48, 49, 147, …(The terms are obtained by adding 1 to a term and multiplying 3 by the resulting number).
+Example: 4, 5, 15, 16, 48, 49, 147, …(The terms are obtained by adding 1 to a term and multiplying three by the resulting number).

 - Recursive Sequences – this is a type of numerical sequence where the terms of the sequence are defined in terms of the previous terms.
 Example: 1, 3, 4, 7, 11, …(The sequence is formed by adding the two previous terms of the sequence).

-- “Special” Sequences – this is a numerical sequence where the succeeding terms are defined in a “special” way.
+- “Special” Sequences – a numerical sequence where the succeeding terms are defined in a “special” way.
 For example, the sequence 1, 4, 9, 16, … is defined as the sequence of the square of whole numbers from 1 onwards.

 Skip data interpretation type of questions and return to them if you have some time – Data analysis questions require a lot of time.
 You need to look carefully at the graphs, which is time-consuming.
 There will also be instances when you have to compute large values from the given information on the graph (specifically with pie charts).
 Thus, answering them last when taking the Analytical Ability subtest is advisable.